 In the case of palmar (hand) excessive sweating, research shows that Botox is 80-90% effective.
 Repeat injections are needed after 6 months.
 Botox for palmar sweating may cause temporary pain and weakness in the hands.

-Botox can also be used for plantar hyperhidrosis (excessive sweating of the feet) but patients report more pain during plantar injections and statistics indicate the treatment is less effective than when used for other body sites; indeed, some data suggests that 50% patients are dissatisfied with the results.
+Botox can also be used for plantar hyperhidrosis (excessive sweating of the feet), but patients report more pain during plantar injections and statistics indicate the treatment is less effective than when used for other body sites; indeed, some data suggests that 50% of patients are dissatisfied with the results.

 Using Botox Injections Effectively

-The use of Botox for the treatment of hyperhidrosis can be most effective when performed by a physician who has received special training from the International Hyperhidrosis Society and who has experience with the procedure.
-To find a physician in your area who is familiar with hyperhidrosis treatments, use our Physician Finder.
-Physicians who have attended an International Hyperhidrosis Society educational event (which includes intensive, hands-on training on using Botox to treat hyperhidrosis) are designated as having "Attended IHHS education and training sessions."
-(When using the Physician Finder, click on "More Options" and check the box next to "Attended IHHS education and training sessions" to refine your search based on this criteria.)
+The use of Botox for the treatment of hyperhidrosis can be most effective when performed by a clinician who has received special training from the International Hyperhidrosis Society, and who has experience with the procedure.
+To find a clinician in your area who is familiar with hyperhidrosis treatments, use our Clinician Finder.
+Providers who have attended an International Hyperhidrosis Society educational event (which includes intensive, hands-on training on using Botox to treat hyperhidrosis) are designated as having been "IHhS Educated."

 During the procedure, a very fine needle is used to inject tiny amounts of Botox just under the skin intermittently throughout the area of excessive sweating (in a grid pattern, approximately every 1 to 2 centimeters.)
-Multiple injections are given based on your doctor's assessment of the area that needs to be treated.
-To ease any potential discomfort, physicians may use one or more of a number of anesthetic techniques such as nerve blocks, ice, or vibration analgesia.
+Multiple injections are given based on your care provider's assessment of the area that needs to be treated.
+To ease any potential discomfort, clinicians may use one or more of a number of anesthetic techniques such as nerve blocks, ice, or vibration analgesia.

-Have you talked to your doctor about excessive sweating?
+Have you talked to your medical provider about excessive sweating?
 If not, now is the time!
-Learn more about how you and your doctor can work together to find the right treatment, or combination of treatments, to manage your hyperhidrosis.
+Learn more about how you and your healthcare team can work together to find the right treatment, or combination of treatments, to manage your hyperhidrosis.

 Are you interested in trying local botulinum toxin injections for hyperhidrosis?
-As mentioned above, our Physician Finder can help you locate physicians who treat hyperhidrosis.
+As mentioned above, our Clinician Finder can help you locate medical providers who treat hyperhidrosis.
 Use it today!